bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ---
 ## Introduction

-The capacity to acquire novel sequences of movements have shown to contribute critically to the complex evolving repertoire of motor actions in animals and humans.
+The capacity to acquire novel sequences of movements have shown to contribute critically to the complex evolving repertoire of motor actions in animals and humans [refs?].
 Motor sequence learning (MSL), defined as the acquisition of temporally ordered succession of coordinated movements, has thus often been employed to study the behavioral determinants of this type of procedural memory.

-While practice of MSL over several training sessions lead to substantial improvement in performance, evidence of further offline reprocessing of the acquired procedural memory have accumulated [@walker_sleep_2003;@press_time_2005;@hotermans_early_2006;@korman_daytime_2007;@morin_motor_2008;@debas_brain_2010;@barakat_sleep_2013;@cousins_cued_2014;@debas_off-line_2014;@gregory_resting_2014;@cellini_temporal_2015;@ramanathan_sleep-dependent_2015;@laventure_nrem2_2016].
+While practice of an explicit MSL task leads to substantial within-session improvements in performance, evidence showing additional offline performance gains and associated reprocessing of the memory trace has accumulated [@walker_sleep_2003;@press_time_2005;@hotermans_early_2006;@korman_daytime_2007;@morin_motor_2008;@debas_brain_2010;@barakat_sleep_2013;@cousins_cued_2014;@debas_off-line_2014;@gregory_resting_2014;@cellini_temporal_2015;@ramanathan_sleep-dependent_2015;@laventure_nrem2_2016].
-This reprocessing is observed as either gains or maintenance of performance compared to a decay if no offline period is allowed to the subject [@nettersheim_role_2015], particularly benefiting explicit MSL [@doyon_contributions_2009].
+The reprocessing of a motor memory trace during subsequent sleep periods yields gains, or at least maintenance of performance as compared to the decay observed following waking periods [@nettersheim_role_2015].
-However, controversies remains regarding the respective roles that both wake and sleeps' different stages play in consolidating motor memory traces [@nettersheim_role_2015;@landry_effects_2016].
+However, controversies remains regarding the respective roles that both wake and sleep play in the consolidation of motor memories [@nettersheim_role_2015;@landry_effects_2016].

-Sequential motor skills recruit an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], which involvement evolves differently across learning stages [@dayan_neuroplasticity_2011].
+Sequential motor skills recruit an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], differentiating across learning stages [@dayan_neuroplasticity_2011].
-Herein, critical plasticity changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] occurs at both training and consolidation, the latter being modelled [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015] as a "transfer" or "reorganization" between nervous system structures supporting such function.
+Herein, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] occur at both training and consolidation stages, the latter being modelled [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017] as a "transfer" or more accurately as a "reorganization" between nervous system structures supporting such function.

-Both cortico-cerebellar and cortico-striatal loop circuits contributes to MSL [@doyon_reorganization_2005], recruiting primary sensorimotor and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices [@hardwick_quantitative_2013] concurrently to sub-parts of cerebellum and striatum on which we will further expand.
+Primary sensorimotor and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices [@hardwick_quantitative_2013] are parts of cortico-cerebellar (CC) and cortico-striatal (CS) loops which shows reorganization in the course of MSL [@doyon_reorganization_2005].

-Cerebellar cortex anatomical functions [@diedrichsen_cerebellar_2014] include integration of sensory and motor ipsilateral finger representation in Lobule V [@wiestler_integration_2011], complex movements, including coordination, sequencing and spatial processing, which recruit the bilateral Lobule VI [@schlerf_evidence_2010] and Crus I in Lobule VII [@doyon_contributions_2009], being respectively connected to primary and premotor and supplementary cerebral cortices [@buckner_organization_2011].
+Cerebellar cortex involved in CC circuits [@diedrichsen_cerebellar_2014] contributes to the integration of sensory and motor ipsilateral finger representation in Lobule V [@wiestler_integration_2011], while complex movements, including coordination, sequencing and spatial processing, are supported by bilateral Lobule VI [@schlerf_evidence_2010] and Crus I in Lobule VII [@doyon_contributions_2009], being respectively connected to primary, premotor and supplementary motor cerebral cortices [@buckner_organization_2011].
 Lobule VIII also shows a somatotopicaly organized representation of the whole body, but weaker relatively to Lobule V/VI.
-Cerebellar contributes to model-based prediction and sensory feedback processing [@tseng_sensory_2007], thus support error-based learning in early MSL.
-This is observed by an activation shift from cerebellar cortex to dentate nuclei [@doyon_experience-dependent_2002] and lowered activation with extended practice, orthogonal to striatal-cortical loop increased recruitment.
+With extended practice, activation lowers and shifts from cerebellar cortex to dentate nuclei [@doyon_experience-dependent_2002], orthogonal to the increased recruitment of cortical-striatal loop.

-The striatum has been associated in selection, preparation and execution of free or instructed movements [@hikosaka_central_2002;@gerardin_distinct_2004;@doyon_contributions_2009], as well as automation of sequences processing through reinforcement learning [@jin_basal_2014], the caudate nuclei activity increasing with decreased execution variability [@albouy_neural_2012].
+The striatum has been associated in the selection, preparation and execution of free or instructed movements [@hikosaka_central_2002;@gerardin_distinct_2004;@doyon_contributions_2009], as well as automation of sequences processing through reinforcement learning [@jin_basal_2014], as reflected by the increase in caudate nuclei activity with lower execution variability [@albouy_neural_2012].
 The striatum, and more specifically the putamen, was revealed to be further activated after consolidation of a motor memory trace [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 With extended training over multiple weeks, a progressive shift from associative and premotor to sensorimotor basal ganglia distributed network concurs to the automation of the skill [@lehericy_distinct_2005].

-Hippocampus is a major structure for memory [@battaglia_hippocampus:_2011] that not only encodes episodic memories, including spatial and sequenced events [@howard_time_2015;@moser_place_2015], but also supports procedural memory acquisition in its early stages [@albouy_both_2008], its activity and interaction with striatum predicting sequences long-term retention [@albouy_interaction_2013].
+As for the hippocampus, mainly known to encodes episodic memories [@battaglia_hippocampus:_2011] including spatial and sequences of events [@howard_time_2015;@moser_place_2015], it have been shown to support procedural memory acquisition in its early stages [@albouy_both_2008], its activity and interaction with striatum predicting long-term retention of motor sequences [@albouy_interaction_2013].
-This hippocampal procedural representation could concurrently bind episodic memory of task execution, an allocentric representation [@albouy_maintaining_2015] and temporary tagging and buffering of memories to be further consolidated.
+Hence, the hippocampus procedural is thought to favor the building and storage of an effector-independent and allocentric (visual-spatial) representation [@albouy_maintaining_2015] and by temporarily tagging memories for further reactivation during succeeding offline consolidation [@dudai_consolidation_2015].

-The abovementioned structures thus undergo non-linear changes of activation level during learning [@dayan_neuroplasticity_2011], and notably after consolidation [@lehericy_distinct_2005;@debas_brain_2010;@debas_off-line_2014], reflecting both increased implication and optimization of specialized circuits and decreased activation of non-specific support networks.
+All the abovementioned structures thus undergo non-linear changes of activation level during learning [@dayan_neuroplasticity_2011], and notably after consolidation [@lehericy_distinct_2005;@debas_brain_2010;@debas_off-line_2014].
+However while higher activity can show an increased implication of specialized circuits, lowering activity could either reflect optimization of these same circuits or decreased recruitment of non-specific support networks.

-While these large-scale activation changes excerpt the dynamics of the recruited networks, it does not provide evidence that these are directly involved in acquiring motor sequence specific representation.
+Therefore, the observed large-scale activation changes does not provide evidence that these regions are directly involved in the acquisition of motor sequence specific representation.
-This can, however, be identified with Multivariate Pattern Analysis (MVPA), a set of techniques recently adapted to neuroimaging [@pereira_machine_2009], which evaluates how local patterns of activity are able to discriminate between stimuli or memories of the same class.
+This can, however, be identified with Multivariate Pattern Analysis (MVPA), a set of techniques recently adapted to neuroimaging [@pereira_machine_2009], which evaluates how local patterns of activity are able to discriminate between stimuli or memories of the same type.

-To our knowledge, few studies have applied MVPA to MSL, with various design aimed at specific identification of whole sequence or features representation.
+In the MSL litterature, few studies used an MVPA approach to localize the representation of motor sequences with various design aimed at specific identification of whole sequence [@wiestler_skill_2013] or specific features [@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017].

-In a recent study focusing on motor-related cerebral cortices [@wiestler_skill_2013], classifier performance was evaluated on sets of sequences (either trained or not) and showed a potential increase of the representation strength with training in a network spanning bilaterally the primary motor, pre-motor and supplementary motor areas to the parietal cortex.
+In a recent study focusing on motor-related cerebral cortices [@wiestler_skill_2013], classifier performance was evaluated on trained and untrained sets of sequences and showed a potential increase of the representation strength with training in a network spanning bilaterally the primary motor, pre-motor and supplementary motor areas to the parietal cortex.
-Analyzing the dynamics of classifier decoding performance they also uncovered the timecourse of motor sequence representation in different cortical areas from instruction to execution, slightly preceding the BOLD response.
+Analyzing the dynamics of classifier decoding performance they also uncovered that significant motor sequence representation precedes the expected BOLD response in different cortical areas during instruction and execution.

-Prior to motor sequence execution, preparation activates a network that overlaps with the one activated during movements per se [@lee_subregions_1999;@zang_functional_2003;@orban_richness_2015], thus, another study [@nambu_decoding_2015] specifically analyzed patterns of activity after instruction and prior to execution of extensively trained sequences with dominant hand.
+Indeed, prior to motor sequence execution, preparation activates a network that overlaps with the one activated during movements per se [@lee_subregions_1999;@zang_functional_2003;@orban_richness_2015].
+Thus, another study [@nambu_decoding_2015] specifically analyzed patterns of preparatory activity after instruction and prior to execution of extensively trained sequences to remove confounds from execution or sensory feedback.
-Patterns related to motor planning, without contamination of motor execution or sensory feedback related activity, were detected in a restricted network involving the contralateral dorsal premotor and supplementary motor area, but not the basal ganglia.
+During this preparatory period, sequence representations were found only in contralateral dorsal premotor and supplementary motor cortices, while during execution these were detected in a larger bilateral network comprising premotor, somatosensory and posterior parietal cortices as well as cerebellum, but surprisingly not in basal ganglia.

-Numerous neuroimaging [@hikosaka_central_2002;@albouy_both_2008;@orban_multifaceted_2010;@penhune_parallel_2012;@albouy_neural_2012] and neuronal level studies [@alexander_parallel_1986;@graybiel_building_1995;@miyachi_differential_2002] have corroborated the implication of basal ganglia, notably the striatum, as well as hippocampus, in acquisition and consolidation of sequential motor skills.
+Nevertheless numerous neuronal level [@alexander_parallel_1986;@graybiel_building_1995;@miyachi_differential_2002] and neuroimaging studies [@hikosaka_central_2002;@albouy_both_2008;@orban_multifaceted_2010;@penhune_parallel_2012;@albouy_neural_2012] have corroborated the implication of the basal ganglia, and notably in particular, as well as the hippocampus, in the acquisition and consolidation of sequential motor skills.
-Nevertheless, the acquisition of motor sequence representation during MSL in these regions critical to MSL is still to be assessed.
+Nevertheless, the genuine acquisition of motor sequence representation in such MSL-related regions needs to be assessed.

-The goal of the present study is thus to identify newly acquired finger-presses sequences representation and their reorganization after consolidation.
+The goal of the present study was thus to identify newly acquired finger-presses sequences representation across the whole brain and their reorganizations after consolidation.
-We hypothesized that strengthened cortical and striatal with lowered hippocampal representation, as assessed by multivariate difference in local activity, reflects this reorganization.
+Hence, and as assessed by multivariate difference in local subcortico-cortical activity, we hypothesized that strengthened motor-related cortical and striatal representations, in conjunction with weaker hippocampal-based representations, would reflects the reorganization of the memory trace during consolidation.

 ##Method